Large Overlaid Cognitive Radio Networks: From Throughput Scaling to Asymptotic Multiplexing Gain

-The conventional wireless communication systems are not able to cope with the increasing demand for frequency spectrum in the near future.
-Fortunately, although most portions of the spectrum are crowded with licensed users, they are scarcely used in different locations and at different times \cite{measurements}.
-In the seminal work of \cite{Mitola}, Mitola proposed \emph{cognitive radio} as a promising solution to utilize the frequency spectrum more efficiently.
-The underlying idea is to let the unlicensed users (secondary users) make use of the available temporal, spectral, or spatial opportunities over the licensed bands, while protecting the licensed users (primary users) by limiting the interference caused by the secondary users.
-Therefore, acute secondary interference management schemes are required at secondary users, to maintain certain quality of service (QoS) for the primary network and achieve a reasonable performance for the secondary network in such an overlaid cognitive networks.
+Conventional wireless communication systems will not be able to cope with the increasing demand for frequency spectrum in the future.
+Fortunately, although most of the usable frequency spectrum has already been allocated, they are scarcely utilized in different locations and at different times \cite{measurements}.
+In the seminal work of \cite{Mitola}, Mitola proposed \emph{cognitive radio} as a promising solution to utilize frequency spectrum more efficiently.
+The underlying idea is to let unlicensed users (secondary users) make use of the available temporal, spectral, or spatial opportunities over the licensed bands, while protecting the licensed users (primary users) by limiting the interference caused by the secondary users.
+Therefore, acute secondary interference management schemes are required by secondary users to maintain certain quality of service (QoS) for the primary network and achieve a reasonable performance for the secondary network in overlaid cognitive networks.